 An exact diagnosis is important because the treatment you receive depends on the type of tachycardia you have.
 Supraventricular tachycardia can sometimes be diagnosed simply on the basis of a medical history and physical exam and a few simple tests.
 Tests that may be done to monitor your heart and diagnose the type of fast heart rate that you have include:

-Ambulatory electrocardiogram.
-A portable EKG, such as a Holter monitor, can record your heart rhythm on a continuous basis, usually over a 24-hour period.
+- Ambulatory electrocardiogram.
+A portable EKG, such as a Holter monitor, can record your heart rhythm on a continuous basis, usually over a 24- to 48-hour period.
 If your symptoms are infrequent, your doctor may use another type of ambulatory electrocardiogram called a cardiac event monitor.
 When you have symptoms, you activate the monitor, which records your heart rhythm.

 After finding tachycardia, your doctor may need to search for its cause.
 The specific tests needed depend on the particular tachycardia.
 These tests may include: